yixuan116/finmc-tech/README.md

 **Current Status**:
 - ✅ **Code automatically excludes** data leakage features in `train_models.py` and `create_feature_importance_heatmap.py`
 - ⚠️ **Previously saved models** (in `models/`) were trained with leakage features included—these should be re-trained
-- ⚠️ **Current heatmap** shows 63 features (includes leakage)—should be re-generated with 61 legitimate features
+- ⚠️ **Current heatmap** shows 76 features (V2 with cash flow features)—should be re-generated to exclude any data leakage features if present

 **Feature Count**:
-- Total features in dataset: 63
+- Total features in dataset: 76 (V2 with cash flow features)
 - Data leakage features excluded: 2 (`future_12m_price`, `future_12m_logprice`)
 - **Legitimate features for modeling: 61**